kumahq/kuma-website/docs/docs/0.7.2/documentation/dps-and-data-model.md

 A `Dataplane` entity must be created on the CP `kuma-cp` before a `kuma-dp` instance attempts to connect to the control-plane.
 On Kubernetes, this operation is fully **automated**.
 On Universal, it must be executed **manually**.

 To understand why the `Dataplane` entity is required, we must take a step back.
-As we have explained already, Kuma follow a sidecar proxy model for the data-planes, where we have an instance of a data-plane for every instance of our services.
+As we have explained already, Kuma follow a sidecar proxy model for the data plane proxies, where we have an instance of a data plane proxy for every instance of our services.
 Each Service and DP will communicate with each other on the same machine, therefore on `127.0.0.1`.

 For example, if we have 6 replicas of a "Redis" service, then we must have one instances of `kuma-dp` running alongside each replica of the service, therefore 6 replicas of `kuma-dp` as well.